Bombing of Hanover in World War II: 26 July 1943

+On 26 July 1943, as part of a daylight raid on Hamburg the USAAF detached bombardment groups to attack the Conti rubber plant in Hanover.
+German fighters concentrated their attacks against this raid which lost 22 airplanes.
+The results of the bombing in Hanover were amplified by the fact that most of the local firemen were sent as reinforcements to Hamburg.

 8 October 1943

 In the night beginning 8 October 1943, 504 RAF aircraft (comprising Lancasters, Halifaxes, Wellingtons and eight Mosquitos) attacked Hanover.
 Many German nightfighters arrived before the attack was over and 27 British aircraft were lost.
 Conditions over Hanover were clear and the Pathfinders marked the centre of the city accurately with all bombs landing within the built-up area.

 The Ebstorf Map, the largest medieval map of the world, was destroyed by the raid.

 18 October 1943

 In the last of the four big raids against Hanover, 360 Lancasters attacked Hannover but the target area was covered by cloud and the raid was inaccurate.

 28 March 1945

 The destroyed main railway station in 1945.
 To the left are the ruins of the post and telegraph building, now the site of the Ernst-August-Galerie shopping centre.

 On the 28th of March 1945, the last major air raid on Hanover took place.
 The city was hit by multiple bombs from about 400 planes which hit the entire city.
-The epicenter of the bombing was the city center.
+The epicentre of the bombing was the city centre.